Energy in Taiwan: Liquefied natural gas

 The annual output of liquefied natural gas (LNG) from exploration and production within Taiwan is 350-400 million m3.
 While on the other hand, Taiwan imported 18.4 billion m3 of LNG, the fifth largest LNG importer in the world, primarily from Qatar, Malaysia and Indonesia.
 LNG-fired power plants in Taiwan produce electricity at a cost of NT$3.91/kWh, more than the electricity cost charged to the customers.

 The Democratic Progressive Party Government of the Republic of China under Chen Shui-bian was elected in early 2000 promising to approve only liquefied natural gas power projects in the future, and to increase the share of liquefied natural gas of Taiwan's power generation to roughly one-third by 2010.
 President Chen's administration tried to stop the 2,600 MW Longmen Nuclear Power Plant, currently under construction, but a court has ruled the construction could not be aborted.

 In January 2013, China National Offshore Oil Corporation (CNOOC) and Shinfox signed an agreement to supply Kinmen with liquefied natural gas (LNG) from Mainland China.
 The delivery of LNG is expected to be started in early 2015 to industrial companies.
 At a later stage, the supply will be increased up to 100,000 tonnes per year to include power plants and households.
 The agreement was witnessed by Minister of Environmental Protection Administration Stephen Shen.
 Shen said that the cooperation is helpful to help Taiwan in realizing Kinmen to be a tourism-focused low-carbon county.
 During the third Cross-Strait Entrepreneurs Summit in Nanjing on 2–3 November 2015, executives from CNOOC and Shinfox gave a briefing on the joint venture project.
 Under the cooperation framework, CNOOC facilities in Fujian will also supply compressed natural gas, along with production technology.

 As of 2017, the safety stock of LNG imported to Taiwan is seven days.
 In 2017 Taiwan was the world's fifth largest importer of LNG accounting for 6% of global market share.

+A case study related to LNG in Taiwan occurred in 2021 when a proposed LNG receiving station was planned to be built on Taoyuan’s Datan algal reef.
+The project to build this station was backed up by the DPP, despite typically siding with environmentalists, while the oppositional party (KMT) worked with environmental groups to protest this construction.
+In December 2021, the proposed referendum to relocate the receiving station failed, but the DPP maintains that the station has avoided impacts on the algae reef habitat.
+The DPP supported LNG because their energy plan includes more LNG to substitute their zero nuclear energy plan.